FeDa4Fair: Client-Level Federated Datasets for Fairness Evaluation: Background and Related Work

-Fairness in ML refers to the principle that models' predictions should not systematically disadvantage individuals or groups based on sensitive attributes such as gender or race.
-To quantify how much an ML model is biased, multiple fairness metrics are available in the literature~\cite{mehrabi2021survey, caton_2024_survey}.
-In this paper, we measure fairness using Demographic Disparity (DD) and Equalized Odds Difference (EOD)~\cite{eqop}.
-The former builds upon Demographic Parity~\cite{barocas2017nips}, which requires that the likelihood of a particular prediction outcome must not depend on the membership of a sensitive group.
-Formally, Demographic Parity can be expressed as: $\mathbb P(\hat{Y}=y \mid Z=z) = \mathbb P(\hat{Y}=y \mid Z \neq z)$ where $y$ is one of the possible targets predicted by the model and $z$ is one of the possible values of the sensitive attribute.
-Demographic Disparity then evaluates the maximum difference between the Demographic Parity of the different sensitive groups.
-Equalized odds difference instead demands equality of both the true positive and false positive rates across groups.
-Formally, it is defined as: $\mathbb P(\hat{Y}=y \mid Y=y, Z=z) - \mathbb P(\hat{Y}=y \mid Y=y, Z \neq z)$ for each $y \in Y$ and $z \in Z$.
+Fairness in ML refers to the principle that models' predictions should not systematically disadvantage individuals or groups based on sensitive attributes such as \sex or \race.
+To quantify how much an ML model is biased, multiple fairness metrics are available in the literature~\citep{mehrabi2021survey, caton_2024_survey}.

+In this paper, we measure fairness using Demographic Disparity (DD) and Equalized Odds Difference (EOD)~\citep{eqop}.
+The former builds upon Demographic Parity~\citep{barocas2017nips}, which requires that the likelihood of a particular prediction outcome must not depend on the membership of a sensitive group.
+Formally, Demographic Parity can be expressed as:

+where $y$ is one of the possible targets predicted by the model and $z$ is one of the possible values of the sensitive attribute.
+DD then evaluates the maximum difference between the Demographic Parity of the different sensitive groups: Equalized Odds instead demands equality of both the true positive and false positive rates across groups.
+Thus, Equalized Odds Difference is defined as:

-Additionally, intersectional fairness captures forms of discrimination and societal effects that emerge from the intersection of multiple sensitive features~\cite{crenshaw2013demarginalizing}.
-For example, young Black individuals may face unfair treatment not due to age or race alone, but from their intersection.
+For both EOD and DD, lower values indicate fairer models.
+Additionally, intersectional fairness captures forms of discrimination and societal effects that emerge from the intersection of multiple sensitive features~\citep{crenshaw2013demarginalizing}.
+For instance, \texttt{young} \black people may experience bias not because of \texttt{Age} or \race alone, but from their intersection.
 While each group may not be disadvantaged independently, their intersection can be.
-Addressing intersectional fairness is challenging, as these subgroups are often small in size and difficult to identify within the data.
+Addressing intersectional fairness is challenging, as these subgroups are often small and difficult to identify within the data.

-Fairness is also a concern when training models using FL~\cite{surveygroupfairnessfederated, state_FL_fairness_2023}.
-In this context, it is not only important to ensure fairness across the different groups represented in the federation but also to understand the benefits individual clients gain from participating in training~\cite{dusing2022towards, yu2020salvaging}.
-These benefits are usually measured in terms of model utility.
-However, prior work did not investigate participation benefits from a fairness perspective, despite proofs that FL is particularly vulnerable to bias propagation~\cite{monitoring_fairness, biaspropagation}.
-These gaps are significant in federations where mitigation strategies reduce unfairness with respect to a specific sensitive attribute~\cite{papadaki2022minimax, puffle, abay2020mitigating}.
-In such cases, the choice of which sensitive attribute to mitigate can benefit the clients who are unfair toward that attribute while potentially damaging others who experience unfairness toward different attributes.